Haggle1996/RevolutionPack/NOTES.md

 - HQM: Seared bricks wrong amount
 - HQM: Remove Mekanism

-- Remove extra items from NEI
+- Remove extra items from minetweaker NEI and move to Inpurcore, as well as removed recipes in MT
 - Balance RFTools and other new mods' recipes
 - Remove Recurrent Complex structures
 - Update website